 \subsection{Failure Modelling}

+Zarza et al. fault-tolerant routing method designed to solve a large number of dynamic permanent and non-permanent link faults

-Since no failure traces are available for the Fog, we used failure traces from the Failure Trace Archive (FTA) \cite{javadi2013failure}.
+Since no failure traces are available for the Fog, we are using failure traces from the Failure Trace Archive (FTA) \cite{javadi2013failure}.
 There are 27 real failure traces available in FTA.
 Most of those traces have two events: failed or not failed (available).
 Among them, only Los Alamos National Laboratory (LANL) \cite{schroeder2009large} has failure traces with reasons such as CPU failure, power failure or network failure.
-Therefore, we selected LANL failure traces to model failure in the Fog environment.
+Therefore, we have selected LANL failure traces to model failure in the Fog environment.
 LANL has failure traces for nine years (1996 to 2005) which consist of 4750 nodes that form 22 High-Performance Computing (HPC) systems \cite{schroeder2009large}.
-This trace has the records for every failure that takes place within the system and which needs administrator attention.
-We selected those devices from LANL failure traces which had comparatively high failure rates compared with other devices.
-Those selected devices did not have failure traces for the year 1996 and 2005.
+This trace has the record for every failure that takes place within the system and which needs administrator attention.
+We select those devices from LANL failure traces which have comparatively high failure rates compared with other devices.
+Those selected devices do not have failure traces for the year 1996 and 2005.
 Due to that, we used failure traces from 1997 to 2004.
-The Fog environment consists of numerous nodes, each HPC nodes being considered as a single Fog node.
-The LANL failure traces only have the information as to whether the resource failed or not.
-By keeping the Fog device characteristics intact, we utilised the failure information of the Fog node during simulation-based experiments.
-Hence, it is logical to use LANL failure traces in our experimental scenario.